THE START-UP OF THE BODY POLITIC -- FALL, 1971

 Okay, okay, I wasn't very good at this sort of thing, this orgasm-centred article of mine in the first issue of The BP certainly could have been a lot better.
 But so what, the important thing was that we were fighting back and were urging others to do the same.
-That was the point of everything I wrote, why pull my forelock any further over this?
+That was the point of everything I wrote, why pull my forelock any further over my inadequacies?
 As for the actual words: Initiation Rites was written in the context of a culture that based its disdain for gay sex in the argument that such sex lacked the possibility of procreation and was therefore unnatural, perverse.
 The sweeping condemnation that attached itself to this argument constituted, as far as I was concerned, not only permission but a requirement to head as far as possible in the contrary direction.
 Thus my argument it was sexual desire and satisfaction itself that was basic to human well-being, procreation being merely an add-on designed to take advantage of that.
 The politics of orgasm – this was The Body Politic after all – were more discussed within feminism, Carla Lonzi's clitoral woman, as an instance, saw female sexuality as divorced from any consideration of reproductive function.
-As for orgasm and those particular discussions around female sexuality, the article itself was vetted by a collective that included two strongly feminist and articulate dykes.
+As for orgasm and those particular discussions as to its place within female sexuality, the article itself was vetted by a collective that included two strongly feminist and articulate dykes.

 The majority of the general population is a victim of the sexual brainwashing which is our inheritance.